ubccr/xdmod/docs/upgrade.md

 analyzing data via the Data Analytics Framework for XDMoD, see [this page](data-analytics-framework.md) for details.

+### Configuration File Changes

+A new file `resource_metadata.json` will be added during the upgrade; this file contains the SQL that is used by a new `/rest/warehouse/resources` REST endpoint that is used by the Data Analytics Framework.

 [github-release]: https://github.com/ubccr/xdmod/releases/tag/v{{ page.rpm_version }}
 [mysql-config]: configuration.html#mariadb-configuration